jamesstaub/phrase-and-voice/README.md

 - Jamoma (available via package manager)
 - Node JS

-Open `index-tabs.maxpat` in Max MSP to see all modules.
+Open `index.maxpat` in Max MSP to see all modules.
 `code/main.js` is a node script to control the patch during live performance.
 Write custom scripts that import `main.js` to behave as performance scores allowing you to control the patch hands free, only responding to audio events like timbre detection and input onset rhythms.

 `code/performance_template.js` demonstrates how to import `main.js` and compose a performance score. this node script takes messages from the timbral model (GMM classification of live input) and an on/off signal from the noisegate then triggers various playback parameters based on those inputs.